openath/openath.github.io/about/terms.md

 1. Provide a public contact email address for the meeting.
 2. If one of your users does have a problem, and you need to contact us, obtain detailed information to help us track down the problem.
-  a.
-How far did they get?
+  - How far did they get?
-  b.
-What error message did they see?
+  - What error message did they see?
-  c.
-What options were they inputting?
+  - What options were they inputting?
-  d.
-Have they tried on a second device?
+  - Have they tried on a second device?
-  e.
-When did it happen, so we can check our logs?
+  - When did it happen, so we can check our logs?

 Our responsibilities
 --------------